 What surprised you about the project?

-The Community Programme has allowed me to work closely with local organizations and expand the partnerships already established.
+The Community Programme has allowed me to work closely with local organisations and expand the partnerships already established.
 I have also engaged with new groups in response to their specific needs and interests.
 My role at the Gallery has stressed how crucial it is to assert the social value of art institutions and the need for an in-depth debate on participatory art practices.

 The Whitechapel Gallery’s Education and Public Programme contributes to the wider debate on the social and political role of art museums and galleries, the challenges of working across arts and formal education, as well as the ethics of working with underrepresented communities.